ivegamsft/AppMigrationWorkshop/HOL/06-windows-containers/README.md

     172.19.244.78
     ````

-1. In the host server open a browser and navigate to `http://172.19.244.78`, make sure to input your own IP address.
-You will then be prompted, enter valid credentials.
+1. In the host server open a browser and navigate to `http://[YOUR IP ADDRESS]/`.
+You will be prompted for domain credentials.

     ![image](./media/07a-1.PNG)

 1. Then you should see the web site

     ![image](./media/07a-2.PNG)